ociweb/ociweb.github.io/_posts/2015-10-11-oct-introduction.md

  OCT scope
 Following [the OCI Principles](https://github.com/opencontainers/specs):
-`Define a unit of software delivery called a Standard Container.` `The goal of a Standard Container is to encapsulate a software component` `and all its dependencies in a format that is self-describing and portable,` `so that any compliant runtime can run it without extra dependencies,` `regardless of the underlying machine and the contents of the container.`

 OCT covers following areas:
 - [Bundle Validator](tools/bundleValidator/README.md) verifies if a bundle was a [Standard Container](standard-container).
 - [Runtime Validator](tools/runtimeValidator/README.md) verifies if a runtime runs the bundle [correctly](compliant-runtime).